sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/what-is-tyk-cloud.md

 ### Designed for Enterprises

-Tyk Cloud is designed for Enterprises who may have multi-organisations and multi-teams, so you can combine or isolate your platform and the underlying providers, the choice is completely yours!
+Tyk Cloud is designed for Enterprises who may have multi-organizations and multi-teams, so you can combine or isolate your platform and the underlying providers, the choice is completely yours!

 To make it even simpler, Tyk Cloud is pre-configured so you can be up and running within a few clicks, no laborious tasks for your internal teams and best practice configuration and security is delivered out of the box.